 Industrial Style - Interior Design Essentials

 Love spaces with character and a bit of grit?
-Industrial style interior design celebrates raw materials, exposed structures, and urban influences.
-Here’s what defines it: key elements like metal and brick, basic how-tos, and real examples for inspiration.
+Industrial style interior design focuses on raw materials, exposed structures and an urban vibe.
+What is industrial style décor?
+You can look at elements like metal and brick, learn the basics and get pointers from real examples.

 Industrial Style Interior Design - Explore Inspiring Room Ideas | Paintit.ai - 1